-To facilitate the development and maintenance of a safe and efficient goods movement network within Peel and between Peel and adjacent municipalities that supports the regional economy while minimizing adverse impacts and that minimizes impact to the environment.
+To facilitate the development of a safe and efficient goods movement network within Peel and between Peel and adjacent municipalities that supports the Regional economy and that minimizes impact to the environment.
+To facilitate the development and maintenance of a safe and efficient goods movement network within Peel and between Peel and adjacent municipalities that supports the Regional economy while minimizing adverse impacts.